-Another benefit of the Discover Cashback Checking account is Discover’s award-winning customer service.
+Another benefit of the Discover Cashback Debit account is Discover’s award-winning customer service.

 Given that your entire banking experience with Discover will be online, knowing that a friendly and knowledgeable team is available to help can be a big draw.

 People’s financial lives are more complicated than ever these days.
 You might have your savings at one bank, checking account at another, retirement accounts at a third, and your mortgage from a fourth.

 While Discover doesn’t offer every banking service under the sun, you can consolidate a lot of your accounts with Discover.
 You can open a checking, savings, and credit card account all at one place.
 You can also get personal, home equity, or student loans.